Tencent/rapidjson/doc/stream.md

 fclose(fp);
 ~~~~~~~~~~

 Different from string streams, `FileReadStream` is byte stream.
 It does not handle encodings.
 If the file is not UTF-8, the byte stream can be wrapped in a `EncodedInputStream`.
-It will be discussed very soon.
+We will discuss more about this later in this tutorial.

 Apart from reading file, user can also use `FileReadStream` to read `stdin`.